- Learn More

 All students must attend each workshop as part of the approval process to seek their first Co-op job.
-Information about the date/location of these workshops is sent to the Computing Science body each term.
+Information about the date/location of these workshops is available in the FAS Prep course.
 The facilitator will offer industry trends and expectations, and support students to move their marketing materials and interview strategies to a more professional and technical level.

 Students will be given individual, one to one advising, feedback and mock interviews when needed or requested with the Co-op advisors and coordinators.
 Meet them here.